Sexual Communication & Consent

 Encouraging Sexual Communication:

-Consent is a freely given, reversible, informed, enthusiastic, and specific (FRIES) mutual agreement to engage in any verbal and/or physical behaviors.
+Consent is a mutual agreement to engage in any verbal and/or physical behaviors.
+You can use the acronym FRIES to remember that consent is Freely given, Reversable, Informed, Enthusiastic, and Specific.
 “No” means no. Sexual activity should ALWAYS be consensual and NEVER be convinced or coerced.
-When an individual says “no” it does not mean “not now,” “later,” “maybe,” or “yes”.

 • If they are incapacitated, or unconscious, they CANNOT consent.